 Takeaway: By following a Base training plan, you will establish fundamental aspects of your fitness capabilities.
 The primary focus is on aerobic endurance, muscular endurance, and form/speed/power capabilities.

-So it's time for base, but you can't choose between Sweet Spot and Traditional... what do you do?
-You can use the guide below to decide which Base plan is right for you (Hint: it's probably Sweet Spot).
+So it's time for base, but you can't choose between General and Traditional... what do you do?
+You can use the guide below to decide which Base plan is right for you (Hint: it's probably General).

 - This plan initiates general fitness gains much faster (can expect FTP increase in 6-8 weeks)